rdinch/MathResourceStudio-Help/docs/tutorials/basic-number-operations-word-problem-templates.md

 A variety of tags are offered to turn a word problem into a template.
 Each operation has some specific math tags (i.e. multiplication has factors - &lt;f1&gt;, &lt;f2&gt; - and product - &lt;p&gt;); the other tags are similar between the templates (i.e. object - &lt;obj&gt;; male name - &lt;nm1&gt;, &lt;nm2&gt;).

+!!! tip
-TIP: Enter an example of the word problem you want to use; don't worry about the tags at this point.
+    Enter an example of the word problem you want to use; don't worry about the tags at this point.
 Once you are happy with the word problem setup, select a word or number in the word problem and highlight it.
 Then press the appropriate tag button below the template box.
 The highlighted word or number will be replaced with the selected tag.

 New